A Manufacturer’s Guide to EV Thermal Management & Sensor Technology

 In the case of Li-ion batteries for electric vehicles, new laws and standards are starting to emerge.

-The Chinese government regulations for eclectic vehicles are strict guidelines on the inclusion and function of thermal runaway detection systems inside electric vehicles.
+The Chinese government regulations for eclectic vehicles are strict guidelines on the inclusion and function of thermal runaway management systems inside electric vehicles.
 These mandate that any electric vehicle system must be able to provide a warning of a thermal runaway event five minutes before a hazard occurrence in the passenger compartment.

 The UN has issued guidelines for similar safety measures in electric vehicles – yet these remain just guidelines.
-While there are electric vehicle regulations in the U.S., there are no requirements regarding thermal runaway detection.
+While there are electric vehicle regulations in the U.S., there are no requirements regarding thermal runaway management.

 In tandem with laws and regulations, new industry standards are being implemented for thermal runaway detection as EV technology takes hold in transportation.